@soda-gql/core

 gql (Generated)

-The gql object is generated per-schema and provides builders:
+The gql object is generated per-schema and provides builders.
+Two syntax styles are available:

 import { gql } from "@/graphql-system";